telerik/teststudio-docs/docs/automated-tests/recording/overview.md

 > **Note**
 > <br>
 > <br>
-> Attaching a recording session to an existing process is __only applicable for Internet Explorer or WPF application__.
-If you need to cover similar recording scenario for the other browsers (Chrome, Edge Chromium, Firefox), you can use the <a href="/automated-tests/test-execution/partial-test-execution" target="_blank">__options for partial test execution__</a>.
+> Attaching a recording session to an existing process is __only applicable for WPF application__.
+If you need to cover similar recording scenario for the web browsers (Chrome, Edge Chromium, Firefox), you can use the <a href="/automated-tests/test-execution/partial-test-execution" target="_blank">__options for partial test execution__</a>.

 ## What is the Compact Recorder